Australian defence minister in Solomon Islands for security talks

 By Kirsty Needham

-SYDNEY, June 28 (Reuters) - Australia's defence minister is due to meet the leader of the Solomon Islands, Manasseh Sogavare, on Wednesday to discuss security, officials said, on a two-day visit that comes as China takes a bigger role in the Pacific nation's police force.
+SYDNEY, June 28 (Reuters) - Australia's defence minister met the leader of the Solomon Islands, Manasseh Sogavare, on Wednesday to discuss security, on a two-day visit that comes as China takes a bigger role in the Pacific nation's police force.

+Sogavare is expected to travel to China next week, he told parliament on Monday.
+His office said details of the China visit were being finalised.

+Richard Marles, on his first visit to the Solomon Islands as Australia's defence minister, wrote on Twitter that he had "a productive meeting" with Sogavare, discussing "the deepening partnership between our two countries, including through regional security, infrastructure, labour mobility and health".

 Australia is a major aid donor and has a decades-long security relationship with the Solomon Islands.